vizzlo/go-mixpanel/README.md

    "property2": 2,
    "property3": true,
 })

+// API Secret is used to access the data export API client := mixpanel.NewExport(apiSecret)

+// Downloads all profiles that have been seen during the last hour profiles, err := exp.ListProfiles(&mixpanel.ProfileQuery{
+    LastSeenAfter:   time.Now().Add(-time.Hour),
+})
 ```

-For more info, see the [API reference](https://godoc.org/vizzlo.com/mixpanel).
+For more info, see the [API reference](https://godoc.org/vizzlo.com/mixpanel) or check the examples folder.

 # License